A likelihood-based approach for multivariate categorical response regression in high dimensions: TCGA pan-kidney cancer cohort risk classification

-To visualize how changes in gene expression affect 5-year survival status probabilities, we display two plots in Figure \ref{fig:fitted_probs}.
-These plots demonstrate how, with all other genes held fixed at their mean (which is zero, since the data were standardized), a standard deviation change in expression of the given gene changes (a) conditional (on cancer type) probability of failure within five years, and (b) marginal probability of failure within five years.
-Of two genes we display, ARHGAP10 was estimated to only affect the marginal probabilities, whereas C3orf18 was estimated to affect the log odds ratios.
-We see that in the conditional probability plot, the effect of ARHGAP10 is effectively the same across cancer types.
-However, it is worth noting that these lines are not equidistant across the x-axis since the intercept term does not satisfy $\hat{\beta}_{1,\cdot} D = 0$.
-For example, were the intercepts zero, then these lines would all be identical (exactly the solid line in the right hand plot).
-The effect of C3orf18 across cancer types is easier to interpret: higher expression leads to a much higher probability of failure in less than five years in KIRC than in the other two cancer types with all other genes' expression fixed at the mean.
+To visualize how changes in gene expression affect 5-year survival probabilities, we display two plots in Figure \ref{fig:fitted_probs}.
+These plots demonstrate how, with all other genes held fixed at their mean, a standard deviation change in expression of the given gene changes (a) conditional (on cancer type) probability of failure within five years, and (b) marginal probability of failure within five years.
+Of the two genes we display, CAV1 was estimated to only affect the marginal probabilities, whereas CLN8 was estimated to affect the log odds ratios.
+We see that in the conditional probability plot, the effect of CAV1 is effectively the same across cancer types.
+However, it is worth noting that these lines are not equidistant across the horizontal-axis since the intercept term does not satisfy $D'\hat{\beta}_{1,:} = 0_{3}$: if it did, then these three conditional probabilities would be equivalent for any expression value of CAV1.
+The effect of CLN8 across cancer types is easier to interpret: higher expression leads to a much higher probability of failure in less than five years in KIRC than in the other two cancer types with all other genes' expression fixed at the mean.
 In the right hand plot of Figure \ref{fig:fitted_probs}, we display the marginal probabilities of failure in less than five years under the same settings.
-It would seem that overexpression of C3orf18 appears to have a more dramatic effect on the probability of 5-year survival than does ARHGAP10.
+Overall, it would seem that overexpression of CLN8 appears to have a more substantial effect on the probability of 5-year survival than does CAV1.
+Interestingly, overexpression of CAV1 was found to be associated with a poor prognosis in KIRC in previous studies \citep{cav1}.
 Further research is necessary to determine whether these particular genes may serve as useful markers for prognoses in pan-kidney cancer.